arc53/DocsGPT/README.md

 You can find our [Roadmap](https://github.com/orgs/arc53/projects/2) here.
 Please don't hesitate to contribute or create issues, it helps us make DocsGPT better!

-## Our Open-Source models optimized for DocsGPT:
+## Our Open-Source models optimised for DocsGPT:

 | Name              | Base Model | Requirements (or similar)                        |
 |-------------------|------------|----------------------------------------------------------|